marcosmcb/housing-dataset-geospatial-analysis/scripts/exploration/DataExploration-HousingDataset.md

     href="#analysing-relationship-between-house-price-and-number-of-bedrooms"
     id="toc-analysing-relationship-between-house-price-and-number-of-bedrooms">Analysing
     relationship between house price and number of bedrooms</a>
+  - <a
+    href="#analysing-relationship-between-house-price-and-nearest-education-centres"
+    id="toc-analysing-relationship-between-house-price-and-nearest-education-centres">Analysing
+    relationship between house price and nearest education centres</a>
   - <a href="#analysing-factor-variables---anova-p-value-and-f-value"
     id="toc-analysing-factor-variables---anova-p-value-and-f-value">Analysing
     factor variables - ANOVA, p-value and f-value</a>